-In April, domestic prices rose in tandem with HRC prices.
-In May, both international and domestic prices fell in tandem with HRC prices.
-In June, international prices fell on back with lack of bookings.
-Domestic prices fell in tandem with HRC prices.
 In July, both international and domestic prices fell sharply due to weaker demand from China, coupled with inflationary pressures in Europe.
 In August, domestic prices fell slightly due to a fall in raw material (coking coal) prices.
 International prices remained stable.
 In September, domestic prices increased slightly due to a rise in raw material (coking coal) prices.
 International prices decreased due to lower buying activity as a result of economic uncertainty.
 In October, both international and domestic prices increased due to an increase in prices by steelmakers in accordance with higher coking coal prices.
 In November, prices declined in tandem with steel and HRC prices.
 In December, international prices increased as China ditched its "zero COVID" policy and adopted new economic stimulus measures, including new investments on infrastructure.
 Domestic prices decreased as steelmakers were forced to cut prices as a result of higher available stocks caused by weakening export markets.
+In January and February, prices increased due to a boost in demand as a result of easing of restrictions in China and increased global inflation.